-An adaptable greenhouse assembly that explored food, community and resilience in arid landscapes.
+An adaptable greenhouse assembly exploring food, community and resilience in arid landscapes.

-Originally commissioned for the National Pavilion UAE at the Biennale Architettura 2025, Pressure Cooker investigated the evolving relationship between architecture and food production in the United Arab Emirates, experimenting with innovative solutions at both individual and community scales.
-With climate change disrupting agricultural systems, traditional farming methods faced mounting threats, from soil degradation to temperature extremes.
+Originally commissioned for the National Pavilion UAE at the Biennale Architettura 2025, Pressure Cooker investigates the evolving relationship between architecture and food production in the United Arab Emirates (UAE), experimenting with innovative solutions at both individual and community scales.
+With climate change disrupting agricultural systems, traditional farming methods face mounting threats, from soil degradation to temperature extremes.

 About National Pavilion UAE – La Biennale di Venezia: